dotsunited/BundleFu/README.markdown

     });
     ?>

-This requires, that you have installed Du_BundleFu in your `include_path` which is already the case if you have installed Du_BundleFu via PEAR.
+This requires that you have installed Du_BundleFu in your `include_path` which is already the case if you have installed it via PEAR.

 ## Usage ##